Difference Between Certification and Licensure

 There are three main classifications of certifications:

-• Corporate certifications are internal certifications of the company, and it enhances the competitiveness of the employees.
+• Corporate certifications are internal certifications of the company, enhancing the employees’ competitiveness.
 Established criteria ensure the corporates have minimum certifications.

 • Product-specific or role specification certification is familiar in the marketing or IT industry as there are constant upgrades in this field.